Your Guide to Starting a Women's Health Company From Someone Who Has Done It (Twice)

 Loans, usually provided by banks or financial institutions, must be repaid over time with interest.
 Some entities offer special loan programs for startups or businesses led by women or minorities.
 Although taking on debt can be daunting, it can also give you a substantial cash infusion while allowing you to retain full ownership of your company.
 If you’re making a physical product, CircleUp offers equity and credit financing to CPG companies.

-NerdWallet has a good resource for startup loans.
+NerdWallet is a good resource for startup loans.

 Grants